Yahyakiani/Css_Notes/Pakistan Affairs/Pakistan Affaris Notes.md

 37. At the time of partition total no of csps and how many came to pakistan ?`182`
 38. What was the name of operation to bring csps to pakistan during partition and why ?
 39. How many factories in Subcontinent and how many pakistan got ?`183`
-40. What solution did liaqat -nehru come to and when and what was it called ?
+40. What solution did liaqat-nehru come to and when and what was it called ?
 41. What policy did liaqat pursue regarding foreign policy ?`184`
 42. What was objective resolution ?
 What framework was being used before it in pakistan ?
 43. When was it adopted ?